devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	Approach a Terminal; the LCD will turn on in response to proximity.
 In the rare case a Terminal's screen won't turn on or is unnaturally dim, restart it by pressing the Restart button to the LCD's right.
 If the issue persists, it is likely faulty.
-In that case, contact a repair technician by calling the number nil and providing your coordinates, as shown in your Personal Digital Assistant (Which you have assumedly been provided upon entering Dimension I-��.)
+In that case, contact a repair technician by e-mailing maintenance@the-interstice.org and providing your coordinates, as shown in your Personal Digital Assistant (Which you have assumedly been provided upon entering Dimension I-��.)